Guantánamo Bay

 The United States assumed territorial control over the southern portion of Guantánamo Bay under the 1903 Lease.
-The United States exercises jurisdiction and control over this territory, while recognizing that Cuba retains ultimate sovereignty.
-The government of Cuba regards the U.S. presence in Guantánamo Bay as an illegal occupation on the basis that the Cuban–American Treaty "was obtained by threat of force and is in violation of international law."
-Some legal scholars judge that the lease may be voidable.
-It is the home of the Guantanamo Bay Naval Base and the Guantanamo Bay detention camp located within the base, which are both governed by the United States.
-Since the 1959 revolution, Cuba has only cashed a single lease payment from the United States government.
+The United States exercises jurisdiction and control over this territory as the home of the Guantanamo Bay Naval Base, while recognizing that Cuba retains ultimate sovereignty.

 Climate

 Guantánamo Bay has a hot semi-arid climate according to the Köppen climate classification, with high temperatures throughout the year.
 Rainfall is rather low, and it is one of the driest regions in Cuba.

 U.S. control of Guantánamo Bay

 The United States first seized Guantánamo Bay and established a naval base there in 1898 during the Spanish–American War in the Battle of Guantánamo Bay.
 In 1903, the United States and Cuba signed a lease granting the United States permission to use the land as a coaling and naval station.
-The lease satisfied the Platt Amendment, passed by the United States Congress, which stated that a naval base at "certain specific points agreed upon by the President of the United States" was needed to "enable the United States to maintain independence of Cuba."
+The lease satisfied the Platt Amendment, passed by the United States Congress, which stated that a naval base at "certain specific points agreed upon by the President of the United States" was needed to "enable the United States to maintain the independence of Cuba."